sipcapture/homer/docs/COORDINATOR.md

 its oldest data is newer than the window end.
 If pruning would leave no nodes, all connected nodes are queried, so pruning never drops results.

+Pruning applies to UI search and transaction paths that carry a time window (search, call flow / messages, QoS, callinfo, events, export, OTLP tabs).
+Admin/raw SQL, schema discovery, and unbounded lookups still fan out to every connected node.

+Cached `max` is widened by a fixed slack (default health interval + DuckLake flush lag ≈ 45s) so short windows and buffered-but-unflushed rows do not cause false too-old skips.

 > **Precondition — historical ingest.** The "newer than the window end" skip
 > direction assumes a node's oldest (`min`) timestamp only rises over time (true
 > for live capture plus retention). **Historical pcap import or replay that